jessicaoleary/Meditation-Opportunities-Database/Documentation/Project-Plan/Project-Plan.md

 # Project Plan

+The project plan outlines the development of an online database aimed at centralizing information on meditation groups, centers, and events in the Charlottesville area.
+The project's overarching goals include improving access to local meditation opportunities and fostering community engagement in meditation practices.
+Key objectives focus on research and data compilation, website development, content population, launch preparation, and post-launch evaluation.
+The project timeline spans nine weeks, with additional post-launch activities planned for two months following the official launch.
+Resource planning, risk management strategies, quality management standards, and monitoring/reporting procedures are also detailed in the project plan.
+This document aims to provide a comprehensive roadmap for project execution, ensuring the successful implementation and maintenance of the meditation opportunities database.

 1. **Research and Compile Data:**
   - Research existing meditation groups, centers, and events in Charlottesville area.
   - Gather information such as name of organization, location, contact details, types of meditation offered, schedule (if available), and any other relevant information.